vmware-archive/springtrader/README.md

 SpringTrader getting started guide is available under github wiki
 ==============================================================
+vFabric’s Reference Application, SpringTrader (previously named Nanotrader), provides customers with an end-to-end solution for developing, provisioning, and managing a distributed application in a cloud environment.
+The reference application and architecture provide customers and partners with a blueprint for development, infrastructure, and operations teams.

 By downloading, installing, or using the Spring Trader software, you (the individual or legal entity) agree to be bound by the terms of the following license agreement:
 [License Agreement](https://github.com/vFabric/springtrader/raw/master/license-agreement.pdf)